paulross/TotalDepth/docs/source/cmd_line_tools/LIS_cmd_line_tools.rst

 Index.py
 ----------------------

 This indexes a LIS file and prints out the result.
 It can also provide some performance measurements of the indexing operation.
-See :ref:`totaldepth-tech-indexing` for more information about the design and performance of LIS indexing.
+See :ref:`TotalDepth-tech-indexing` for more information about the design and performance of LIS indexing.

 Arguments
 ^^^^^^^^^